lamarock61/pooltogether_check_draw/README.md

 # pooltogether_check_draw
-Check your pooltogether and receive a mail notification
+Check your pooltogether account and receive a mail notification